5 Questions about Acupuncture in Pregnancy

 Can Acupuncture help turn a Breech Baby?

-Acupuncture and moxabustion (burning a herbal ‘cigar’ made of mugwort near a specific acupuncture point on the baby toe) can indeed be useful for helping to turn a breech baby.
+Acupuncture and moxabustion (burning a herbal ‘cigar’ made of mugwort near a specific acupuncture point on the baby toe) can indeed be useful for helping to turn a baby in the womb.
 Each woman’s situation is different, but ideally best results can be expected at around week 33-35.
 I usually suggest a combination of acupuncture visits in the office plus daily ‘moxabustion homework’ for 5-10 days in a row at home.

 Can Acupuncture Induce Labour?